ederevx/kernel_releases/README.md

 - base - Newer LEDS QPNP haptic drivers
   - Supports: Android 11-12 ROMs with the new haptic drivers (contact maintainer or developer)
+  - Likely you want to flash this on new/updated custom ROMs
 - old - Old QPNP haptic drivers
   - Supports: Android 9-11 ROMs without support for the new haptic drivers (includes OOS)
+  - Typically used for old ROMs, flash this if you are in OOS

 # Licence
 Copyright (c), The Linux Foundation.
 All rights reserved.